Lyrica (Pregabalin)

 How It Works

-Lyrica works by controlling brain chemicals that send signals to nerves, preventing seizures from happening.
-It also has pain-relieving effects for nerve-related pain.
+Lyrica works by modulating brain chemicals that send signals to nerves, thereby preventing seizures and providing pain relief.

 How to Take Lyrica